A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 • Able to commit to some individual sessions with me to prepare for joining the group.

-If you would like to explore joining a group, we will meet for an initial consultation.
+If you would like to explore joining a dream-sharing group, we will meet for an initial consultation.
 This is an opportunity for you to:

 • Tell me more about yourself.